blidau/digital-writing-2023/exercises/week1.md

 - What types of writing do you do (ie fiction, nonfiction, poetry, other)?
 - What tools (or techniques) do you use to write?
+- Why do you use these tools (or techniques)?
 - How do these tools shape the way you write (e.g., constrain the way you write or facilitate your writing)?